LibreOffice/core/README.md

 Module    | Description
 ----------|-------------------------------------------------
-basebmp/  | enables a VCL compatible rendering API to render to bitmaps, as used for LibreOffice Online, Android, iOS, etc. basegfx/  | algorithms and data-types for graphics as used in the canvas canvas/   | new (UNO) canvas rendering model with various backends cppcanvas/ | C++ helper classes for using the UNO canvas
+basegfx/  | algorithms and data-types for graphics as used in the canvas canvas/   | new (UNO) canvas rendering model with various backends cppcanvas/ | C++ helper classes for using the UNO canvas